 - over-the-counter or narcotic pain relievers

-- corticosteroids to reduce inflammation in the pericardium
+- corticosteroids to reduce inflammation of the pericardium

-- diuretics to reduce fluid volume in the body
+- diuretics to reduce fluid volume in your body

-- subxiphoid pericardiotomy (cutting a hole in the pericardium to allow the fluid to drain out)
+- a subxiphoid pericardiotomy, which involves making a hole in your pericardium to allow fluid to drain out

-- pericardiocentesis (inserting a catheter to drain fluid from the pericardium)
+- a pericardiocentesis, which involves inserting a catheter to drain fluid from your pericardium

 Complications from this condition can include:

-- cardiac tamponade (compression of the heart caused by buildup of fluid in the space around the heart muscle)
+- cardiac tamponade, which is compression of the heart caused by the buildup of fluid in the space around your heart muscle

-- constrictive heart failure (the heart is not able to pump enough blood to the rest of the body)
+- constrictive heart failure, which occurs when your heart can’t pump enough blood to the rest of your body

-- pulmonary edema (abnormal buildup of fluids in the sacs of the lungs)
+- pulmonary edema, which is an abnormal fluid buildup in the sacs of your lungs

 Published By: Healthline Networks, Inc.